 Considering the lack of registered agent in their formation packages, you can beat Incorporate.com’s prices quite easily, and they just don’t have the features to make their higher prices justifiable.
 And that’s before we’ve even discussed their rather steep hidden fees…

-That said, if you’re looking for the best value possible in an incorporation service, we recommend ZenBusiness.
-This service is $60 less than Incorporate.com, has comparable features and hundreds of positive online reviews.
+That said, if you’re looking for the best value possible in an incorporation service, see ZenBusiness.
+This service is $50 less than Incorporate.com with comparable features and 10,000+ positive online reviews.

 In Depth: Incorporate.com Review